Rutherford Hotel

-The Rutherford Hotel (named after Sir Ernest Rutherford) is a luxury accommodation hotel in Nelson, New Zealand It is the biggest hotel in Nelson, and the city's tallest building.
+The Rutherford Hotel (named after Sir Ernest Rutherford) is a luxury accommodation hotel in Nelson, New Zealand.
+It is the biggest hotel in Nelson and the city's tallest building.
 It is part of the chain company Heritage Hotels, which have hotels based in many locations around New Zealand.

 History

 The Freemasons' Arms on the corner of Trafalgar and Bridge Streets received one of the first eight liquor licenses issued in the Nelson area in 1842.
 The hotel had various names during its history and was last called the Central Hotel.
 Its last owner, DB Breweries, closed it in December 1972 and transferred the liquor license to its new hotel, the DB Rutherford Hotel, which was officially opened on 18 December 1972 by Prime Minister Norman Kirk.
 It was named after Ernest Rutherford, who was born in nearby Brightwater (then called Spring Grove).

 The land that the hotel is built on previously housed Nelson Breweries, which stemmed from the merger of two of Nelson's larger breweries.
 Previous Mayors of Nelson involved in the companies include Joseph Dodson and Joseph Auty Harley; the latter lived in Fifeshire House next door to Rutherford Hotel.
 Nelson Breweries were purchased by DB Breweries in 1969, and that provided the land on which the hotel was to be built.

 The hotel's name, DB Rutherford, caused confusion as to who the man with those initials were.
 Some of Rutherford's relatives demanded that his name be dropped based on him having been a teetotaller (which is apparently incorrect).
 When the Quality Inn group bought the hotel, the Rutherford name was dropped against the wishes of many staff and locals.
 As part of a major refurbishment, the Rutherford name was reinstated due to public pressure.

 In mid-2012, development of a larger conference centre started, able to hold 500 (banquet-style) to 700 (theatre-style) attendees.
-The National Party will hold its 2013 annual conference in the new facility in August.
+The National Party held its 2013 annual conference in the new facility in August.